crowdsecurity/cs-custom-blocker/README.md

 &#x1F4A0; <a href="https://hub.crowdsec.net">Hub</a>
 &#128172; <a href="https://discourse.crowdsec.net">Discourse </a>
 </p>

 # CrowdSec Custom Blocker

+A generic blocker that can invoke a custom crafted script when an IPs is banned or unbanned.

+# How does it work ?

-cs-custom-blocker is a systemd-service that monitors whenever a an is added/removed/expired in SQLite database.
+cs-custom-blocker is daemon that will monitor bans from SQLite/MySQL and invoke a user provided script every time an IP is banned or unbanned.

 When such change happen, a user-supplied script is called (see `/etc/crowdsec/cs-custom-blocker/cs-custom-blocker.yaml`), with the following arguments :